 Hope Sara Bachmann

-Prior to moving to Leeds, I completed a BA in Creative Writing and Philosophy at the University of Wales Trinity Saint David, followed by an Integrated Masters in Philosophy at the same institution.
-My thesis was titled Cultural Relativity in the Present Day: Can true understanding exist between subcultures? supervised by Professor David Cockburn.
+Prior to moving to Leeds, I completed a foundation in Art and Design at Herefordshire Art College, a BA in Creative Writing and Philosophy at the University of Wales Trinity Saint David, followed by an Integrated Masters in Philosophy at the same institution supervised by Professor David Cockburn.

 Following this, I worked a variety of jobs including volunteer work at The Wallich on their Shoreline project, and as a support worker in a homeless shelter called The Huggard.
-I now work at the University of Leeds as a Postgraduate Researcher, funded by WRoCAH on a CDA scholarship.
+I now work at the University of Leeds as a Postgraduate Researcher in collaboration with Opera North funded by WRoCAH on a CDA scholarship.

 - Foundation in Art & Design

 - Integrated Masters Philosophy